mages/googleVis/README.md

 The googleVis package provides an interface between R and the [Google's charts tools](https://developers.google.com/chart/).
 It allows users to create web pages with interactive charts based on R data frames.
 Charts are displayed locally via the R HTTP help server.
-A modern browser with Internet connection is required and for some charts a Flash player.
+A modern browser with Internet connection is required.
 The data remains local and is not uploaded to Google.

-You find [examples](https://CRAN.R-project.org/package=googleVis/vignettes/googleVis_examples.html) of all googleVis function on [CRAN](https://cran.r-project.org/package=googleVis/).
+Check out the [examples](https://mages.github.io/googleVis/articles/googleVis_examples.html) from the googleVis demo.

 Please read [Google's Terms of Use](https://developers.google.com/terms/) before you start using the package.